-Sensationalized articles about the dangers of supplements are becoming an epidemic throughout the internet.
-This trend of spreading fear and misinformation benefits bloggers, advertisers, and drug companies, all the while hurting consumers.
-Find out why nutritional supplements receive so much much negative press compared to their more intrusive pharmaceutical alternatives, and learn about how we are thriving despite this.
+Sensationalized articles about the dangers of supplements are a growing trend on the internet.
+Find out why nutritional supplements receive so much negative press compared to their more intrusive pharmaceutical alternatives, and learn about how we are thriving despite this.

 Hey Everyone.
 Welcome to April.
 If you have been following along with our Habits of Health series, then you know that each month we are encouraging you to take another step in the direction towards health.
 So far we have talked about getting clear and defining what does the word “health” mean to you.
 Now we are going to start thinking about the specific habits that would help support what you are wanting to create.

 Spring is here…or at least it is coming!!
 I love spring for many reasons.
 One of them is that it offers a chance to hit the reset button with proverbial “Spring Cleaning.”
 I am not an everyday kind of cleaner, but I like spring cleaning because it is a chance to clear the clutter.

 We are starting our Habits of Health series off with clarity.
 Our next Habit of Health (HOH) for 2018 is for you to get clear on what “health” means to you.

 Here at MaxWell Clinic we talk about “What creates health?”
 It is such an inspiring question.
 In order to know what to do to create something, you need to know what you are wanting.

 Tis the season of giving and receiving.
 We wanted to share with you some of our most favorite health focused gifts this year.
 We often feel guilty prioritizing our well-being, so what a wonderful time of year to give back to your health and the health of those that you love.
 We hope you enjoy our selections and recommendations.